Tendon and ligament injuries are common in sporting dogs.

 His inspiration was the ancient Chinese formula Bu Gan Qiang Jin San.

-Tendon/Ligament Formula works best with moderate exercise, plenty of water, and TCVM food therapy.
+In addition, Tendon/Ligament Formula works best with moderate exercise, plenty of water, and TCVM food therapy.